MOUSE Corps Application

 Time Commitment

-To participate in MOUSE Corps, you must be available to attend after-school workshops starting at 4:00pm in Manhattan.
-Legacy & Pathways workshops are almost always on Tuesdays, with occasional Saturdays or Thursdays (no more than a couple times a year).
+To participate in Mouse Corps, you must be available to attend after-school workshops starting at 4:00pm in Manhattan.
+Workshops are almost always on Tuesdays, with occasional Saturdays (no more than a few times a year).

 NOTE: All meetings are required.
 You will not be allowed to return if you miss more than 3 workshops with out contacting us in advance with a reasonable excuse.